FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 Valuation Office posting over 6,700 final Valuation Certificates to commercial and

-industrial ratepayers in the Limerick City and County Council Rating Authority area--- **6**
+industrial ratepayers in the Limerick City and County Council Rating Authority area
+---
+**6**

 on 11th December, 2014.
 The new valuations will take effect from 1st January, 2015,